KrisCris/CSE503S-Modules/README.md

    - [x] Users can upload files to whichever sub-folders they want.
    - [x] Users can share files/folders among each other via a one-time shareKey.
    - [x] Users can change the shareKey by re-sharing it.
+   - [x] You are able to copy and paste files/folders by sharing files to yourself xD.